Jagannath36/Assingment/Task2/README.md

+# Problem Statement
+Descriptive and Predictive Analysis with Interactive Dashboard Take any sales dataset of your choice and perform both descriptive and predictive analysis.
+Create an interactive dashboard using Python visualization libraries such as Plotly or Dash.
+Ensure that the graphs are interactive and can cross-filter each other.
+Include at least three different types of visualizations.

 # Sales Dashboard with Dash
 This interactive dashboard visualizes video game sales data with charts and predictive analytics using Dash, Plotly, Flask and scikit-learn.